diging-training/rse-fundamentals-book/git/git-exercise-1.md

 1. Get the commit id of your last commit.
 Then type `git checkout <commit id> bio.txt` (e.g. `git checkout 0954ee152 bio.txt `).
 Now run `git status`.
 What does `git status` print?
 What did the checkout command do here?
 (Hint: check the `bio.txt` file)

+1. Think about your last project/homework/paper.
+How could you have used Git?
+How would it have benefitted your project/homework/paper?

 ```{note}
 <code>git checkout</code> has other uses as well.
 You will not see the same behavior if you don't provide a file name.
 If you run `git checkout 0954ee152`, you'll probably see a message like this: